11:09 a.m. MST

 4:15 p.m.
 MST

 Internet outage.
-Looking on my phone it seems Santa was done with the German colonies in Russia and have moved on.
+Looking on my phone it seems Santa was done with the German colonies in Russia and has moved on.

 5:30 p.m.
 MST